andreytreyt/team-culture-map/README.md

 The team culture map helps to create a detailed profile of each participant to improve interactions and build strong teams.

+Inspired by Erin Meyer's book The Culture Map: Breaking Through the Invisible Boundaries of Global Business.

 [Characteristics](#characteristics) | [Scale](#scale) | [Analysis](#analysis)

 ## Characteristics